Work with files in Snowflake Notebooks¶

 You can upload files from your local computer to be used in your Snowflake notebook.

-If your notebook session is active when you uploaded the file, you will need to restart your notebook session for the uploaded file to be accessible.
-This is a known bug.
+For notebooks on container runtime: if your notebook session is active when you uploaded the file, you will need to restart your notebook session for the uploaded file to be accessible.
 Snowflake recommends adding all the files you need before starting your session for use in your notebook.

-If your Notebook is connected to Git, then all the files in the same Git folder as your notebook will be displayed on the Files Tab.
+If your notebook is connected to Git, then any files in the same Git folder as your notebook will be displayed in the Files tab.

 For more information on working with files in Git, see Sync Snowflake Notebooks with a Git repository.